Skip to content

 Note: Responses that aren't from the cache don't have an Age header.

-In the preceding example, Minimum TTL is set to 0.
-When minimum TTL is greater than 0, CloudFront caches the object even if the response has the no-cache or no-store header.
+In the preceding examples, Minimum TTL is set to 0.
+If Minimum TTL is greater than 0, then CloudFront caches the object, even if the response has no-cache, no-store, or private directives.
 For more information, see Specify the amount of time that CloudFront caches objects.

-CloudFront forwards error responses from the origin to the client by default.
-CloudFront caches the origin's error response for 10 seconds.
+CloudFront forwards error responses from the origin to the client and caches the origin's error response for 10 seconds by default.

-To check whether the error response is from the origin or CloudFront, check the Server value.
-To check whether the error is a cached response, check if the response includes the Age header.
+To check whether the error response is from the origin or CloudFront, view the Server value.
+To check whether the error is a cached response, see if the response includes the Age header.

 < HTTP/1.1 403 Forbidden